Vanhouttestien/restaurant/README.md

 - As a Site user I can edit my reservation so that change time, date, or number of people
 - As a Site User I can delete my reservation so that I can cancel my table
 - As a Site User I can book a table without an account so that I can make a reservation
+- As a Site User I receive visual feedback when a form is send so that I know it was succeful

 #### admin

 ### Design
+The design tries to create a simple and traditional feel combined with some playfull joyfull elements.

 1. wireframe

 <img src="https://res.cloudinary.com/ds6jpxpzy/image/upload/v1666797047/wireframe1_odtmzm.jpg" alt="picture explenation box" width="300px">